basiliscos/cpp-rotor/docs/Patterns.md

-[sobjectizer] ships with build-in message box protection, i.e. when inbound message queue hits certain threshold an predefined action can be performed: an message can be silently dropped (the oldest one or the newest one), it can be transformed to some other kind of message, or actor or application can be shutted down etc.
+[sobjectizer] ships with build-in message box protection, i.e. when inbound message queue hits certain threshold an predefined action can be performed: an message can be silently dropped (the newest one), it can be transformed to some other kind of message, or actor or application can be shutted down etc.

 In `rotor` there is no "inbound" queue, and the [sobjectizer]'s approach is not flexible enough: the overloading not always measured in number of